maddevsio/vue-madboiler/README.md

 Here are a few examples https://gitlab.com/vuedoc/md/-/tree/master/test/fixtures

-After you have described one and components, you can run the command and see the result.
+After you describe one of components, you can run the command and see the result.
 Just don't forget to adjust the command to your file and folder structure.

 ```bash
 vuedoc.md src/components/COMPONENT_NAME.vue --output docs/components